How Trump is using the pandemic to crack down on immigration - KESQ

 • Warned that due to budget shortfalls it will have to furlough thousands of employees at the agency tasked with handling most legal immigration to the US (June 25)

-• Told foreign students they could face deportation if they’re attending universities offering only online courses due to Covid (July 6)
+• Told foreign students they could face deportation if they’re attending universities offering only online courses due to Covid (July 6), then changed course days later and rescinded the new policy (July 14)

 • Proposed a sweeping new regulation that would block asylum-seekers on public health grounds (July 8)